-- If a parent appears to be angry, mentally agitated or possibly hostile, two members of staff will lead the parent away from the children to a less open area but will not shut the door behind them. - If the person is standing, staff will remain standing. - Members of staff will try to empathise and ensure that the language they use can be easily understood. - Staff will speak in low, even tones, below the voice level of the parent. - Members of staff will make it clear that they want to listen and seek solutions. - If the person makes threats and continues to be angry, members of staff make it clear that they will be unable to discuss the issue until the person stops shouting or being abusive, while avoiding potentially inflammatory expressions such as 'calm down' or 'be reasonable'. - If threats or abuse continues, members of staff will explain that the police will be called and emphasise the inappropriateness of such behaviour in front of children. - Procedure for threats and abuse towards staff and volunteers is implemented where staff feel threatened or intimidated. - After the event, it is recorded in the child's file together with any decisions made with the parents to rectify the situation. - Any situation involving threats to members of staff are reported to the line manager, following procedure 'Threats and abuse towards staff and volunteers'.
+- If a parent appears to be angry, mentally agitated or possibly hostile, two members of staff will lead the parent away from the children to a less open area but will not shut the door behind them. - If the person is standing, staff will remain standing. - Members of staff will try to empathise and ensure that the language they use can be easily understood. - Staff will speak in low, even tones, below the voice level of the parent. - Members of staff will make it clear that they want to listen and seek solutions. - If the person makes threats and continues to be angry, members of staff make it clear that they will be unable to discuss the issue until the person stops shouting or being abusive, while avoiding potentially inflammatory expressions such as 'calm down' or 'be reasonable'. - If threats or abuse continues, members of staff will explain that the police will be called and emphasise the inappropriateness of such behaviour in front of children. - 'Threats and abuse towards staff and volunteers'. - Copies of correspondence regarding the incident will be kept in the relevant child's file. - Procedure for threats and abuse towards staff and volunteers is implemented where staff feel threatened or intimidated. - After the event, it is recorded in the child's file together with any decisions made with the parents to rectify the situation. - Any situation involving threats to members of staff are reported to the line manager, following procedure 'Threats and abuse towards staff and volunteers'.